Avoid the crowds at these beach getaways

 For a Yuin perspective on what makes this land so remarkable, join an on-country retreat with Ngaran Ngaran Culture Awareness, and experience Indigenous ceremonies and dreaming stories.

 Where to stay: Get a room with a view at the .

 Head to the top of the state for some beachside bliss in the Northern Rivers.
 A 90min drive south of Byron Bay is the up-and-coming coastal town of Yamba, and another 10min beyond that: Angourie.

 The point break here is so revered that in 2007 it became NSW’s first legally protected national surfing reserve.
-It would be a shame not to have a surf lesson while you’re here.
+It would be a shame not to have a while you’re here.
 You should also go for a swim at idyllic Spooky Beach, take a leap into the spectacular Blue and Green Pools, and have a wander down to Angourie Back Beach in Yuraygir National Park.
 Want to feel completely alone, together?
 You can keep walking for days, if you like, along the 65km Yuraygir Coastal Walk.

 Where to stay: A 10min bike ride from Angourie village, Angourie Resort offers villas, apartments, a day spa, pool, restaurant amid subtropical rainforest.